daviskregers/notes/AWS/developer-associate/11-aws-cli-sdk-iam-roles-policies/05-aws-ec2-instance-metadata.md

 # AWS EC2 Instance Metadata

-- AWS EC2 Instance Metadata is a powerfull but on of the least known features to developers
+- AWS EC2 Instance Metadata is a powerful but on of the least known features to developers
 - It allows AWS EC2 instances to learn about themselves without using an IAM Role for that purpose.
 - The url is http://169.254.169.254/latest/meta-data
 - You can retrieve the IAM Role name from the metadata, but you CANNOT retrieve the IAM Policy